masc-ucsc/docs/docs/pyrope/02-basics.md

 * `\uNNNN`: hexadecimal 16-bit Unicode character UTF-8 encoded (4 digits)

-Numbers and strings can be converted back and forth:
+Integers and strings can be converted back and forth:

 ```
 a = "127"